Page Contents

 Our website is: https://www.midlandsandlancashirecsu.nhs.uk/

-The CHC for Adults Commissioning policy describes the way in which the ICB will plan and commission services for people who have been assessed as eligible for an episode of fully funded NHS Continuing Healthcare (CHC), and patients who are eligible for CHC who wish to have a Personal Health Budget (PHB).
+The continuing health care for adults commissioning policy describes the way in which the ICB will plan and commission services for people who have been assessed as eligible for an episode of fully funded NHS Continuing Healthcare, and patients who are eligible for continuing health care who wish to have a personal health budget.
 It also sets out ICB principles for joint funded packages of health and social care.